elibattistoni/electron-react-recipe-manager/README.md

 - Modals for showing the details of a recipe

 To start the project:
-- clone or downlaod the folder
+- fork or downlaod the folder
 - npm install
 - npm start